xds0112/5G_based_Link_level_Integrated_Sensing_and_Communication_Simulator/README.md

 ## 5G-based Link-level Integrated Sensing and Communication Simulator
     Link-level simulator (LLS) to implement NR-based Integrated Sensing and Communication (ISAC) key techniques.
-    Focuses on the Physical (PHY) layer resource mapping and radar signal processing procedures only.
+    Focuses on the communication physical (PHY) layer modeling and radar signal processing procedures only.

 ## Members paticipated in this project: